ajitagupta/book-library-crud-api/README.md

 Start the Eureka Server, the Config Client, the OpenFeign Consumer, and the API Gateway, in the respective order.

+This gateway is compatible with the latest Spring Boot versions.
+In software environments which are not completely up-to-date try Zuul.

 ## 7. Pattern: Fault Tolerance with Resilience4j Consumer
 In microservices, an application or service makes a lot of remote calls to applications running in different services, usually on different machines across a network.
 If there are many callers to an unresponsive service, you can run out of critical resources leading to cascading failures across multiple systems.